How to start a business in Ohio [Updated 2024]

 Sep 28, 2023

-The Buckeye State offers a 0% corporate income tax rate and was ranked seventh in Chief Executive Magazine’s Best States for Business.
+The Buckeye State offers a 0% corporate income tax rate and was ranked 11th in Chief Executive Magazine’s Best States for Business.
 Millennial homebuyers are flocking to cities like Akron, Cincinnati, Columbus, and Dayton, which have lower costs of living than other metropolitan areas, making this midwestern state a great venue for entrepreneurs to begin their new business ventures.

 But once you have your business idea, have sketched out a business plan, and are ready to explore Ohio’s commercial opportunities, how do you set up your new entity?
 Read on for a step-by-step guide on how to structure your business, ease your tax burden, and grow your workforce.